wazuh/wazuh-qa/tests/performance/event_generator/src/event_generator/README.md

 A testing of the limitations of the event generation tool has been performed.

-It has been tested with Ubuntu 22, Ubuntu 20, Amaozn Linux 2, Amazon Linux 2023 and CentOS 8 operating systems.
+It has been tested with Ubuntu 22, Ubuntu 20, Amazon Linux 2, Amazon Linux 2023 and CentOS 8 operating systems.
 With different RAM memory settings from 2GB to 16GB and from 1CPU to 12 CPUs.
 It has been performed on a pc with the following characteristics: